Li Miao (Three Kingdoms): Family

 Li Miao had three brothers: Li Chao (李朝), Li Shao (李邵), and an unnamed younger brother.

 Li Chao (李朝), whose courtesy name was Weinan (偉南), started his career as an Officer of Merit (功曹) in his native Guanghan Commandery before he was nominated as a xiaolian (civil service candidate) for higher positions.
 He later served as the Prefect of Linqiong County (臨邛縣; present-day Qionglai, Sichuan) and as an aide-de-camp under Liu Bei.
 In 219, when Liu Bei declared himself "King of Hanzhong" following his victory in the Hanzhong Campaign, Li Chao was the one who wrote the declaration for him.
 Li Chao participated in the Battle of Xiaoting against Wu and died in 222 in Yong'an (永安; present-day Fengjie County, Chongqing) after the battle.

 Li Shao (李邵), whose courtesy name was Yongnan (永南), served as a scribe and assistant officer under Liu Bei after the latter seized control of Yi Province from Liu Zhang in 214.
 During the Jianxing era (223–237) of Liu Shan's reign, Li Shao became an assistant official under Zhuge Liang.
 In 225, when Zhuge Liang went on his southern campaign in the Nanzhong region, he left Li Shao behind in Chengdu to serve as an assistant officer in the headquarters office (治中從事).
 Li Shao died in the same year.

 Li Miao had an unnamed younger brother who was as famous as his brothers for his talent.
 However, he died at a relatively young age.
 Li Miao's three brothers were collectively nicknamed the "Three Dragons of the Li Family" (李氏三龍).
-Li Miao himself, however, was not considered one of the "Dragons of the Li Family" because of his offensive and rude behaviour.
+Pei Songzhi noted that Li Miao himself was not considered one of the "Dragons of the Li Family", probably because of his offensive and rude behaviour.